Samira Nasr, a fashion first at Harper’s Bazaar: ‘I just want to bring more people with me to the party’

 “As with many industries, I feel like magazine publishing has tended to be insular.
 It nurtures and rewards people and grows them,” says Hearst’s Lewis.
 “And the history of magazines is those people typically are White.
 And that’s not going to lead us to change.”

-The March issue stars Megan Thee Stallion, photographed by Collier Shor.
+The March issue stars Megan Thee Stallion, photographed by Collier Schorr.
 Nasr’s initial impulse was to hire a Black photographer to shoot this Black woman.
 But she also recognized that there was more to Megan’s story than race.
 “Megan is about female empowerment and body positivity, and those are a lot of the themes that Collier explores in her work,” Nasr says.
 “And I was really curious to see [Megan] through a gay, female lens.”
 For future issues, Nasr has her eye on a roster of young Black photographers, including Shaniqwa Jarvis, John Edmonds, Texas Isaiah and Philip-Daniel Ducasse.

 March also includes a story about the Hermès Birkin, a portfolio celebrating the cultural impact of the Studio Museum in Harlem and a piece by the novelist Kaitlyn Greenidge, who also serves as the magazine’s features director.